![]() |

 QEC Current Register of Political Parties

 Do YOUR Homework (know who and what you are voting for).
-The next Queensland State Election is 26 October, 2024.
+The Queensland State Election is 26 October.
 Where do the other political parties stand on cannabis or other illegal substances?
-Well, here’s a quick rundown in the run-up to the 2024 Queensland State Election.
-Being proactive is preferable to being reactive, so now’s the time to ensure your State representative/s know cannabis re-legalisation IS an important issue, at a state level.
+Well, here’s a quick rundown.
+Being proactive is preferable to being reactive, so now’s the time to ensure your State representative/s know cannabis re-legalisation IS an important issue, at a state level and Vote 1 Legalise Cannabis Queensland (Party).

 Animal Justice Party (Qld) – Supports decriminalising use and for regulations to enable lawful, safe supply.